 The preliminary notice

-The preliminary notice should state the name of the Claimant and provide the identity of any other parties involved in the dispute or a related dispute.
+- the name of the claimant and provide the identity of any other parties involved in the dispute or a related dispute;

-The preliminary notice should provide a brief outline of the Claimant’s grievance against the professional.
+- a brief outline of the claimant’s grievance against the professional;

-The preliminary notice should provide a general indication of the financial value of the potential claim, if it is possible to do so at this stage.
+- a general indication of the financial value of the potential claim, if it is possible to do so at this stage;

 The letter of claim

-The Protocol requires a Claimant to send a detailed letter of claim to the professional as soon as he decides that there are grounds for a claim against the professional.
+The Protocol requires a claimant to send a detailed letter of claim to the professional as soon as they decide there are grounds for a claim against that professional.
 The Protocol sets out what the letter of claim should contain.